DoctorLogicProduct/dltest/_posts/2016-10-11-showcase-talent-morales.md

 **Do you find the DoctorLogic Before and After Gallery tool useful?**

 Yes!
-It is the most used tool by far of all components of the platform.
+It's the most used tool by far of all components of the platform.
 It allows me to add new patient cases whenever I want, which adds unique and relevant pages to my website, just as if I had my own blog.

 **Prior to coming on board with DoctorLogic, did you have a before and after gallery?
 If yes, what was it like in comparison to yours now?**

 Yes, I had a gallery and it was extremely basic.
 In addition, it was tedious to use.
 In order to add patients to my gallery I had to go through the webmaster, submit photos, and case specifics.
 If I did not like the way it looked or read, I had to go back to the webmaster for changes.
 It was very time consuming as it took forever to get things posted.

-With the DoctorLogic tool, Dr. Morales can add cases to his website directly himself.
+With the DoctorLogic tool, I can simply add cases to my website.

 **How has the DoctorLogic Before and After Photo Gallery Tool affected your practice with new or prospective patients?**